Trump has vowed to shake some of democracy's pillars

 And by early measures, it was a clean election, just like 2020.

-Eric Dezenhall is a scandal-management expert who has followed Trump’s business and political career and correctly predicted his wins in 2016 and now.
-He also foresaw that the criminal cases against Trump would help, not hurt, him.

-Sussing out what Trump truly intends to do and what might be bluster is not always easy, he said.
+Eric Dezenhall, a scandal-management expert who has followed Trump’s business and political career, said it’s not always easy to suss out what Trump truly intends to do and what might be bluster.
 “There are certain things that he says because they cross his brain at a certain moment,” Dezenhall said.
 “I don’t put stock in that.
 I put stock in themes, and there is a theme of vengeance.”

-So it remains to be seen whether America will get two special days Trump has promised.

-Upon taking office again, he said, he’ll be a “dictator,” but only for a day.
-And he’s promised to let police stage “one really violent day” to crack down on crime with impunity, a remark his campaign said he didn’t really mean, just as his people said he wasn’t serious about subverting the U.S. Constitution.

 The voters also gave Trump’s Republicans clear control of the Senate, and therefore majority say in whether to confirm the loyalists Trump will nominate for top jobs in government.
 Trump controls his party in ways he didn’t in his first term, when major figures in his administration repeatedly frustrated his most outlier ambitions.